 - [F1130615].
 Joan STEWART (STUART).
 Called "the Mute."
 Born in 1428 in Perth, Perthshire, Scotland.
 She married James DOUGLAS III, Earl of Morton [F1130614] before 15 May 1459.
 She died after 22 June 1493 in Scotland

 - Annabella STEWART.
 She married George Gordon, Earl of Huntly

-- James II STEWART (STUART), King of Scotland.
-Born on 16 OCT 1430 at Holyrood Abbey.
-He married Margaret of Duelders in 1449.
-He died on 3 AUG 1460 in Roxburgh Castle, Kelso, Roxburghshire, Scotland.
+- James II King of Scotland.
+James II Stewart (Stuart).
+Born on 16 October 1430 at Holyrood Abbey; twin of Alexander.
+He married Margaret of Guelders in 1449.
+He died on 3 August 1460 in Roxburgh Castle, Kelso, Roxburghshire, Scotland.